 Our farm animals can travel too!

 Henrietta the Hen – Program runs 1 to 1¼ hour

 Henrietta the Hen will visit your school and help students learn about farm life in the olden days.
 The students will hear an original story about farm children and find out what a day was like for them.
 There will be related activities, games and a chance to meet a live chicken.

 RESERVATIONS ARE REQUIRED

 $5 per person (if more than 25 in group – $1.60 additional per person)

 Minimum: $180.00 plus mileage @ current Federal reimbursement rate ($.58 as of 1/1/19)

 Limited Travel Area

-Come visit Molly the Sheep on the farm.
+Molly the Sheep will come visit you.
 Students have an opportunity to card wool, spin and weave as they learn the story of making cloth.
 They will also have a chance to interact with a live sheep and learn all about Molly and why she is important on the farm.